History of The Bill: "Revival" plans

 In April 2021, reports emerged that The Bill could make a comeback in the form of a spin-off.
-Although details were scarce, it was reported by various media sources that screen writer Simon Sansome is trying to revive the series.
-A pilot script had allegedly been written under the name, "Sun Hill" (due to a license agreement that meant the series could not have the original name), and could feature three cast members from the original series: Trudie Goodwin (Sgt June Ackland), Graham Cole (PC Tony Stamp) and Mark Wingett (DC Jim Carver); an entry at the Internet Movie Database states the premise would be the trio advising the current Sun Hill Police Station team on how to resolve an influx of murder/suicides in Canley, the fictional district The Bill was set in.
-Wingett confirmed the news on his Twitter page but said the series had not been greenlit at the time As of November 2021, no further news has been announced nor has a date been set for any potential premiere.
+Although details were scarce, it was reported by various media sources that screen writer Simon Sansome was trying to revive the series.
+A pilot script had allegedly been written under the name Sun Hill (owing to a licence agreement that meant the series could not have the original name), and could feature three cast members from the original series: Trudie Goodwin (Sgt June Ackland), Graham Cole (PC Tony Stamp) and Mark Wingett (DC Jim Carver); an entry at the IMDb states the premise would be the trio advising the current Sun Hill Police Station team on how to resolve an influx of murder–suicides in Canley, the fictional district The Bill was set in.
+Wingett confirmed the news on his Twitter page but said the series had not been greenlit at the time As of November 2021, no further news has been announced, nor has a date been set for any potential premiere.